mageplaza/magento-2-backend-reindex/README.md

 ## 4. Highlight Features

-### Reindex data within Magento admin
+### Reindex data within Magento 2 admin

-The extension allows store owners to choose the indexers easily and reindex them when there are any updates on the data from Index Management section from the admin backend easily.
+**Magento 2 Reindex extension** allows store owners to choose the indexers easily and reindex them when there are any updates on the data from Index Management section from the admin backend easily.

 For example, some typical indexers are:
 - Customer Grid: Rebuild Customer grid index